World War One Engagement Centres

 - Performing arts

-If you are also interested in exploring these themes, the centre would be delighted to hear from you!
+If you are also interested in exploring the themes listed above, the centre would be delighted to hear from you!
 Together, by connecting diverse stories and experiences through our research, the centre hopes to build a better, shared understanding of the living legacies of the First World War.

-The centre was officially launched in Belfast in May 2014, and would welcome enquiries about developing collaborative projects; please contact: email@example.com.
+The centre particularly welcomes enquiries about developing collaborative projects; please contact: firstname.lastname@example.org.

 Do you feel your community or descendants are being ignored by the 1914-18 commemorations?
 This centre is particularly interested in developing commemorative projects with national, faith and other emerging communities whose histories are rarely considered, and for whom the traditional Armistice Day celebrations may have strikingly different meanings.